monk-io/docs/docs/load-balancers.md

 :::warning

-UDP load balancers are not available for Digital Ocean, since they are not supporting that service.
+UDP load balancers are not available for Digital Ocean, since Digital Ocean is not supporting that service.

 :::